Escape of Water and Fluid Leakage

 - Drain systems that hold water, including any storage tanks to safe locations.

-- If water starts to seep through ceilings, place a bucket below the leak, and if necessary and only if safe to do so, pierce any areas holding water with a broom handle or similar to release the water to prevent ceiling collapse.
+- If water starts to seep through ceilings, place a bucket below the leak, and if necessary and only if safe to do so, pierce any areas holding water with a broom handle or something similar to release the water to prevent ceiling collapse.